rodanman/exportify2/README.md

 ## Usage

 1. Fire up [the app](https://watsonbox.github.io/exportify/)
-2. Click 'Get Started' you know
+2. Click 'Get Started' you know ya know
 3. Grant Exportify read-only access to your playlists
 4. Click the 'Export' button to export a playlist